 2) Buy one #31 "biggest clamp-on" for every three toroids (Fair-Rite #0431177081)

 ex: WPE8EUM, WN8AQL, WB5FCO and WJ5MH

 Staging area with a couple cement blocks.
 Works great. - Using PVC pipe to simulate mast.
-RF choke in box.
-(4 turns around 6 cores.)
+RF choke is in box.

 Close shot of choke and phasing lines. - Rotor and mast getting checked out.